 -

-Uterus lining tissue can sometimes grow in parts of the pelvis that it shouldn't, such as the:
+Tissue that's like the lining of the uterus can sometimes grow in parts of the pelvis that it shouldn't, such as the:

 - Ovaries